Heating and Cooling Coil Options for HVAC Systems

 A coil is comprised of 4 main components: tubes, fins, casing, and headers.

-1. Tubes – pipes run the length of the heat coil and circulate the medium being used for heat transfer.
+1. Tubes – copper pipes that run the length of the coil and circulate the medium being used for heat transfer.
 Tubes are oriented horizontally in the coil to increase the contact with the air passing over it.
-Number of rows, tube diameter, and thickness of the coil can affect the cooling capabilities.
+Number of rows, tube diameter, and thickness of the coil can affect the how well the medium transfers heat with the air.

 2. Fins – small plates that are attached to the tubes to extend the surface area beyond that of the tube itself.
 Fin density is measured as fins per inch (FPI).
-Increasing fin density can increase the capacity of the system, but also increases the pressure drop across the coil.
-Most coils use a range of 8 to 16 FPI.
-Aluminum fins are most commonly used to deliver high quality performance but copper fins can also be selected as well.
-The fin material can play a role in the heat transfer effectiveness.
+Increasing fin density can increase the capacity of the system, but also increases the airside pressure drop across the coil.
+Most fin count is between the range of 8 to 16 FPI.
+Aluminum fins are most commonly used to deliver high quality performance but copper fins can also be selected.
+The fin material plays a role in the heat transfer effectiveness, corrosion resistance, and longevity of the coil.

 3. Casing – the frame housing the tubes and fins that provides structural rigidity to the coil and helps protect it from being damaged.
 This casing is commonly constructed as a stainless steel casing.

 4. Headers (also called the manifolds) – larger pipe that connects all the tubes within the coil.
-There is a supply header that introduces the cold medium to the tubes and a return header that routes the medium away from the coil after passing through the tubes.
-The headers are essentially the connection between the coil and the rest of the cooling system.
+There is a supply header that introduces the heat exchange fluid to the tubes and a return header that routes the fluid away from the coil after passing through the tubes.
+The headers are essentially the connection between the coil and the rest of the hydronic or DX system.

-A coil can be constructed as a single circuit or multiple circuit configuration.
-Multi circuit selections are great for part load capacity control.
-The configuration will also adjust the number of passes.
+A coil can be constructed as a single circuit or multi-circuit configuration.
+Multi-circuit selections are great for part load capacity control.
+These heat exchangers contain rows, which refer to the number of horizontal tubes (or passes) that the refrigerant or chilled water flows through in the heat exchanger.
 A pass is the number of times the fluid moves from one end to the other.
-Commonly heard terms would are “single row”, “three row” or “six row” evaporator.
+Common terminology in reference to the coil configuration are “single row”, “three row” or “six row.”

 Coils_1Construction of a Common Evaporator